 - The sheriff’s: 103 W Main St, Kingwood, West Virginia 26537

 - The magistrate’s: 101 W Main St, Kingwood, WV 26537

 - The county clerk’s: 101 West Main Street Room 201, Kingwood, West Virginia 26537

-Over the last few years, Preston County, West Virginia has seen a marked deterioration in its crime scenario.
-As opposed to the 20 incidents that occurred in 2001, by 2006, the annual crime rate had swelled to well over 80 cases.
+Over the last few years, Preston County, West Virginia, has seen a marked deterioration in its crime scenario.
+As opposed to the 20 incidents in 2001, by 2006, the annual crime rate had swelled to well over 80 cases.
 This spelled an increase of almost 400% in reported criminal activity.